- Explore the bustling city of Athens with a private tour of the Acropolis

 The food on Tinos Island is some of the best in the Cyclades.
 Outstanding dishes are created with care and always use fresh, local ingredients.
 You'll try your hand at some of the favorite local recipes, using freshly-picked ingredients and pairing your meal with local wines.

 When you have finished cooking your recipe, you'll enjoy it with a pairing of wine designated by the chef.
-Your lunch table will be set in a traditional fashion, in the alley of the street under a beautiful archway.
+Your lunch table will be set traditionally, in the alley of the street under a beautiful archway.
 To the people of Tinos, meals are best eaten with other people, and in this case, with the fragrance of thyme, basil, and mint wafting from the garden.

 Enjoy your breakfast in beautiful Santorini and prepare for today's journey to another island, Naxos.
 You'll arrive either by ferry or plane.
 Settle into your accommodation and then explore this gorgeous island.
 Suggested activities include: